An organisation of powerful mages, skilled at teleportation and wielding the arcane power to destroy their foes and secure objectives.

 The Golem Mage is an interesting option that can throw opponents used to facing Tower forces where they don’t expect such study targets, or one’s willing to get into melee and go toe to toe with other melee focussed models.
 The “Aggro” status effect created by its Roar can certainly interfere with your opponents plans.

 The Mirror Mage is a very unusual Mage who can copy the spells of any other Mage in your strike team and (with an upgrade) give any Mage access to a spell from another Mage.
 It can be a little mind-bending tactically to take maximum advantage, hence not recommended for a basic force.
-However, I have seen some synergies with Enchanters and Mirror Mages that can be quite devastating.
+However, there are some synergies with Enchanters and Mirror Mages that can be quite devastating.

 Full art, rules and unit cards for these models can be found in the free rulebook download in the rules section.